5j54d93/Dcard-2022-Web-Frontend-Intern-Homework/README.md

 ### On GitHub Page

-🎊 This React app had deployed on GitHub page, so you could try it on [**5j54d93.github.io/Dcard-2022-Web-Frontend-Intern-Homework**](https://5j54d93.github.io/Dcard-2022-Web-Frontend-Intern-Homework)！
+🎊 This React app had deployed on GitHub page, you could try it on [**5j54d93.github.io/Dcard-2022-Web-Frontend-Intern-Homework**](https://5j54d93.github.io/Dcard-2022-Web-Frontend-Intern-Homework)！

 ### On Your Computer